CollectionBuilder/cb-docs/docs/metadata/index.md

 ## Data Dictionary

 For a more detailed description of how each CollectionBuilder metadata field is defined and mapped, see the [CollectionBuilder Data Dictionary](/images/data_dictionary.pdf){:target="_blank" rel="noopener"}.
+Our basic template is based on best practices for interoperable Dublin Core metadata.